tencent cloud

 Invoice scenario: Collect user invoice title, tax number and other information, normalize the information through LLM, code and other methods, call tools to verify the information, and finally generate the invoice through tools and return to user.

-Case handling scenario: Collect key information from the case, perform different handling based on logical judgment, and finally enter the final case result.
+Case handling scenario: Collect key information in the case, perform different handling based on logical judgment, and finally enter the final case handling result.

-Patient information query scenario: Combine patient identity information to provide quick and accurate medical record query and management, summarize case information, and perform QA based on the information.
+Patient information query scenario: Combine patient identity information to provide quick and accurate medical record query and management, summarize medical records, and perform QA based on the information.

 Tencent Cloud Agent Development Platform (Tencent Cloud ADP)'s workflow function enhances business process configuration efficiency and accuracy to cater to various complex business scenarios.